iTwin/appui/docs/changehistory/NextVersion.md

 - Improved property layout in `VirtualizedPropertyGrid` to make sure action buttons does not overflow on small screens.
 - Improved context menu support in `ControlledTree` by exposing `onContextMenu` callback through `TreeNodeRendererProps`.
 - Enhanced `PropertyFilterBuilder` to allow filtering when there are empty filter rules.
+- Updated delete button logic of `PropertyFilterBuilder` to clear rule instead of removing it when there is only one rule left in the rule group.